0xTamil/awesome-low-level/README.md

 ---

-## 7. Learn Modern Systems Languages *(Optional)*
+## 7. Learn Modern Low-Level Languages *(Optional)*

 ### What to do

-After developing a strong understanding of C and low-level concepts, we recommend learning some additional **procedural systems languages** such as:
+After developing a strong understanding of C and low-level concepts, we recommend learning some additional **procedural languages** such as:

 - **C++**: Adds powerful abstractions, object-oriented programming, generic programming, and modern language features while still providing low-level control.
 - **Rust**: Provides strong memory safety guarantees without relying on a garbage collector, while still being designed for systems programming.
 - **Zig**: Focuses on explicit control, simplicity, predictable behavior, and strong interoperability with C.
 - **Odin**: A straightforward systems language focused on simplicity, performance, and practical low-level programming.

 > You don't need to learn all of them.
 Pick one or two that interest you and explore them alongside your C knowledge.
 You can also **stick with C** if you want.
-C remains highly relevant to systems programming and is still widely used for operating systems, embedded systems, firmware, compilers, libraries, and other low-level software.
+C remains highly relevant to low-level programming and is still widely used for operating systems, embedded systems, firmware, compilers, libraries, and other low-level software.
 Learning another language is useful, but it is not required to become a strong low-level programmer.

-If you want to explore something different, you can also try **non-procedural systems languages** such as **Ante, Carp, Futhark, Forth, or Uxn**.
+If you want to explore something different, you can also try **non-procedural languages** such as **Ante, Carp, Futhark, Forth, or Uxn**.

 > If you're wondering what **procedural** and **non-procedural** languages mean, procedural languages generally organize programs around explicit instructions and sequences of operations, while non-procedural approaches use different programming models, such as functional or stack-based programming.